Whenever you’re grocery shopping, you may see “non-GMO” and “GMO-free” labels on some of the food packaging.

 Organisms are individual animals, plants or single-celled life forms.

-So in laymen’s terms, GMOs are organisms whose genes have been changed.
+So in layman’s terms, GMOs are organisms whose genes have been changed.

-As described in the somewhat complicated official answers above, this change occurs in a laboratory and by scientists who have identified a desired trait in other organisms, such as withstanding drought conditions or resisting insects.
+These days, this change occurs in a laboratory by scientists who have identified a desired trait in other organisms, such as withstanding drought conditions or resisting insects.
 The scientists isolate the specific gene that controls the desired trait and transfers it into a plant.
 It’s sometimes called genetic engineering or genetic modification, but both terms mean the same thing.

 Genetic engineering is nothing new.
 In fact, farmers have been doing it for centuries through selective, or “traditional breeding” and “mutation breeding.”
 And genetic engineering is not just limited to plants.
 Scientists have genetically modified bacteria to produce medicines such as insulin to treat diabetes, or other vaccines that cure or prevent diseases.

-But the process of producing a GMO is much more deliberate and purposeful than the traditional breeding practices.
-Instead of combining two plants in a field by mixing all of the genes together, they insert one or two genes into individual cells in a laboratory.
+But the process of producing a GMO in a laboratory is much more deliberate and purposeful than the traditional breeding practices like combining two plants in a field.
+In today’s laboratories, scientists insert one or two genes into the individual cells of the target organism.
 The modified cell develops and divides with naturally occurring plant hormones, and becomes a whole plant, distinct from any other plant that has existed.

-The use of GMOs in food is a hot topic, because GMO supporters say they’ve helped farmers protect their crops from insects, weather and weeds.
+The use of GMOs in food is a hot topic, because GMO supporters say they’ve helped farmers protect their crops from insects, weather, and weeds.
 They say the result is a reduced pest population, and less need for pesticide spraying.
 In addition, proponents argue that GMO crops have more yield, and will help solve issues of world hunger.

-So please comment below.
-What are your questions about GMOs?
+Please comment below and let us know your questions about GMOs!
 Let’s get the conversation started!